valdarlab/h2GxD-hsrats/README.md

 Results
 -------

-Create a results directory, and combine the csv files from the previous step into one file:
+In the results directory created by the ANOVA analysis, combine the csv files from the previous step into one file:

 ```
-mkdir results
 awk 'FNR==1 && NR!=1 {next;}{print}' derived_data/heritability_stats/*.csv > results/combined.csv
 ```